+The PBM offers two types of reviews, a clinical review and an administrative review.
+A clinical review is initiated by a health care professional and an administrative review is initiated by the participant.
 A participant has the right to request that a medication be covered or be covered at a higher benefit (e.g., lower copay, higher quantity, etc.).
-The first request for coverage is called an initial
+The first request for coverage is called an initial coverage review.
+The Pharmacy Benefit Manager reviews both clinical and administrative coverage review requests, including those cases related to specialty drugs dispensed through Accredo specialty pharmacy.